 MI5 is urging churches and mosques in Britain to have counter-terrorism training amid concerns of more Islamic terror attacks.

 Charlie Winter, of the International Centre for the Study of Radicalisation at King's College London, told MailOnline:

 ‘Now that Isis has been defeated in Syria and Iraq, it will become more violent outside this area.
 It's a grim outlook, but we are likely to see more attempts at attacks, more regularly, for the foreseeable future.
 Sri Lanka was not a one-off.
 If anything, it was a test run.’

-UK counter-terrorism investigators are trying to establish links with extremist organisations during his time in Britain.Share this post on social media:
+UK counter-terrorism investigators are trying to establish links with extremist organisations during his time in Britain.Share this post or leave a Facebook comment: